Frequently asked questions

 Spider veins FAQ

-WHAT IS THE SIGNIFICANCE OF SPIDER VEINS FROM A MEDIAL VIEWPOINT?
+WHAT IS THE SIGNIFICANCE OF SPIDER VEINS FROM A MEDICAL VIEWPOINT?

 WHO TAKES CARE OF THE COST OF SPIDER VEIN TREATMENT?